Making sense of the NL Central race

 Cardinals

-Fivethirtyeight Playoff probability: 43%
+Fivethirtyeight Playoff probability: 43 percent

 Schedule assessment: The Cardinals’ schedule has ranked as easy or easier than the Cubs one.
 Their next two series are at home against the Padres and Rays.
 They then head on a 10-game road trip that begins with two games in Milwaukee, but then features four apiece with the Giants and Padres.

-They can count on: The Cardinals think they can count on an offense that has been the best in baseball the last two weeks.
+They can count on: The Cardinals think they can count on an offense that has been the best in baseball the past two weeks.
 Since Aug.
 6, they rank first in batting average (.317), slugging percentage (.556) and OPS (.957).
 Two of their biggest catalysts have been veterans Dexter Fowler (hitting an NL-best .441 since Aug.
 6) and Kolten Wong (.419).
 Rookie shortstop Paul DeJong (.411) has also been a huge surprise.
 Elias notes that DeJong and Albert Pujols share the Cardinals record for being fastest to 20 career home runs.

-X factor Randal Grichuk struggled so much early this season (hitting .222 with a .377 slugging percentage in 46 games) that the Cardinals sent him to the minor leagues.
+X factor: Randal Grichuk struggled so much early this season (hitting .222 with a .377 slugging percentage in 46 games) that the Cardinals sent him to the minor leagues.
 Nearly a month away helped Grichuk out a lot.
 He’s hitting .274 with 11 home runs in 43 games since his return.

-Another for the Cardinals will be how the pitching staff handles the absence of starter Adam Wainwright and closer Trevor Rosenthal.
+Another factor for the Cardinals will be how the pitching staff handles the absence of starter Adam Wainwright and closer Trevor Rosenthal.
 Despite a host of struggles this season, the Cardinals' 3.95 ERA ranks fourth in the National League, though it's 4.71 in August (10th in NL).

 Brewers

-Fivethirtyeight Playoff probability: 18%
+Fivethirtyeight Playoff probability: 18 percent

 Schedule assessment: The Brewers have a considerably tougher schedule than the Cubs and Cardinals, with their strength of schedule consistently ranking in the top 10 of late.

-They can count on: Jimmy Nelson and Zach Davies The Brewers have had their issues at the back of their rotation, but a couple of the pitchers in the middle have been very good.
+They can count on: Jimmy Nelson and Zach Davies.
+The Brewers have had their issues at the back of their rotation, but a couple of the pitchers in the middle have been very good.
 Nelson has had a couple of recent rough starts, but prior to his last two, he had a 3.24 ERA.
 Davies has been solid recently, pitching to a 2.20 ERA in 41 innings in his last six starts.

 The Brewers have also been very good defensively, particularly at shortstop and third base, two positions that have combined for seven defensive runs saved in the second half (third-most in the majors).
 Utility man Hernan Perez ranks second on the team with 10 defensive runs saved, playing seven different positions this season (including pitcher).